-Self-reports from parents showed that their own anxiety levels were significantly lower.
-The caregivers perceived that their children were eating and sleeping better, were more mobile, had increased bowel movements and body awareness, were more calm and relaxed, and that they found the massage enjoyable.
+Self-reports from parents showed that massaging kids lowers parents’ own anxiety levels were significantly lower.
+The caregivers perceived that their children were eating and sleeping better, were more mobile, had increased bowel movements and body awareness, were more calm and relaxed and that found the massage enjoyable.

 Qualitative data collected throughout the program reflected that the children were in fact sleeping and eating better, and were more calm and relaxed.

 “Comparisons of study variables over time showed significant improvements in parental self-efficacy for giving children massage and self-efficacy for managing children’s psychosocial well-being,” state the study’s authors.

 “Regardless of the nature of children’s disabilities, relaxation emerged as a salient outcome for both giver and recipient.”

 – Source: Interdisciplinary Research Centre in Health, Coventry University, West Midlands, England.
 Authors: Lesley Cullen, Ph.D., and Julie Barlow, Ph.D.